espocrm/documentation/docs/development/metadata/scopes.md

 ### calendar

-_Description_: could be displayed on the Calendar;
+_Description_: whether can be displayed on the Calendar;

 _Type_: boolean;